uiwebkit/ng-nx/README.md

 ## Important

 This task may not be 100% yours.
-I would gladly spend many hours doing exactly your task, but I decided to do it once for everyone who wants to appreciate my skills.
+I decided to do it once for everyone who wants to appreciate my skills.
 Thank you for understanding!

 ## Task Description